 Our collaborative approach has led to many long standing relationships with a reputed client base.

 WHERE WE COME FROM

 Julius Clinical was founded in 2008 as a spin-off from the clinical project unit of the Julius Center for Health Sciences and Primary Care a part of the University Medical Center (UMC) Utrecht.
 The Julius Center and Julius Clinical are both named after the same professor of health sciences: Henri Willem Julius (1901-1977).
 Julius devoted his career to medical education and modern research methodology.
 He was one of the first to recognise the importance of and need for randomised trials.
 Julius Clinical’s culture of continuous learning and innovation closely resembles his goals and aspirations.

-Fewer than thirty people worked at Julius Clinical in 2008 and we now have 110.
+Fewer than thirty people worked at Julius Clinical in 2008 and we now have 140.
 While our size may be viewed as negative by some, we see it as a strength: we have the ability to react to changes in requirements very quickly and this flexibility gives us a competitive advantage over our larger competitors.
-The strong presence in Europe is reflected in the network of CRAs in most European countries and with our close links with major European research clinics.